White House Council on Native American Affairs

 Who We Serve

-The White House Council on Native American Affairs (WHCNAA) was established to improve the coordination of federal programs and the use of available federal resources for the benefit of tribal communities.
+The White House Council on Native American Affairs was established to improve the coordination of federal programs and the use of available federal resources for the benefit of tribal communities.

 The Council will ensure that tribal consultation—grounded in the special nation-to-nation relationship between the U.S. government and tribes—continues to guide federal decision-making in addressing the needs of Native peoples.